matt-graham/mici/README.md

   * [tqdm](https://github.com/tqdm/tqdm): if available a simple progress bar will be shown during sampling.
   * [Arviz](https://arviz-devs.github.io/arviz/index.html#): if available
-    outputs of a sampling run can be returned in an `arviz.InferenceData` container object, allowing straightforward use of the extensive Arviz visualisation and diagnostic functionality.
+    outputs of a sampling run can be converted to an `arviz.InferenceData` container object, allowing straightforward use of the extensive Arviz visualisation and diagnostic functionality.
   * [multiprocess](https://github.com/uqfoundation/multiprocess) and